Supported models

 - Llama Community License (Llama 3.1, Llama 3.2): commercial use allowed up to a monthly active user threshold; products over the threshold need a separate Meta agreement.
 The threshold is documented in Meta's license text and changes occasionally.

-- Gemma Terms of Use (Gemma 3, Gemma 4): commercial use allowed with specific prohibited-use restrictions Google maintains separately.
+- Gemma Terms of Use (Gemma 3 only): commercial use allowed with specific prohibited-use restrictions Google maintains separately.
 Read both the Terms of Use and the Prohibited Use Policy.
+Gemma 4 is Apache 2.0, see above.

 Ertas does not enforce license compliance; the model picker lists the license on each card and the models index carries the full text excerpt per model.